 Pros: A wide variety of sellers from around the world

-LocalBitcoins, unlike eToro, is a marketplace where buyers and sellers connect directly.
-When you use LocalBitcoins, you’re dealing with an actual person, which means that the seller’s credibility is another thing to watch out for.
+LocalCoinSwap is a marketplace where buyers and sellers connect directly.
+When you use LocalCoinSwap, you’re dealing with an actual person, which means that the seller’s credibility is another thing to watch out for.

 As for fees, sellers will usually charge a premium since they’re taking a big risk of buyer chargebacks.
 The upside is that you will usually get your bitcoins faster.
-You can read my full LocalBitcoins review here.Visit LocalBitcoins Read review
+You can read my full LocalCoinSwap review here.Visit LocalCoinSwap Read review

 Step 1 – Enter your search parameters

 The first step will be to go to LocalCoinSwap and click “Buy Crypto” or “Sell Crypto” on the top.
 Then select what coin you wish to trade, what payment method, and finally, the location of the deal.
-Although LocalCoinSwap was originally made for people to meet face to face, there’s no “worldwide” search, which is a shame.
-You have to go through each country, one at a time.
+Although LocalCoinSwap was originally made for people to meet face-to-face, there’s a “worldwide” search, which is cool.
+Alternatively, you can go through each country, one at a time, to see relevant sellers.

 Step 2 – Choose your seller

-On the next screen, you’ll see a list of available sellers, you can now browse them one by one.
+After you’ve entered your preferred parameters, you’ll see a list of available sellers.
+You can now browse them one by one.
 Clicking on each seller will open a detailed view, including important info.

 Some of the things I’d check before trusting a seller are: